IogaMaster/tuxedo.nvim/CONTRIBUTING.md

-# Contributing to projectname
+# Contributing to tuxedo.nvim

-This document is mainly intended for people who want to contribute to projectname.
+This document is mainly intended for people who want to contribute to tuxedo.nvim.
 As a short reminder, this is generally what you would need to do:

 1. Fork and clone the repository